bichenyuu/bichenyu.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-Hello and welcome!
+**Hello and welcome to my Homepage!**

 I'm Chenyu Bi, a second-year M.S. student in Biostatistics at the University of Pennsylvania (Penn).
-Prior to Penn, I earned my B.S. in Applied Statistics from the School of Statistics at Renmin University of China (RUC).
+Before joining Penn, I received my B.S. in Applied Statistics from the School of Statistics at Renmin University of China (RUC).

-My research lies at the intersection of **statistical machine learning**, **Bayesian optimization**, **protein engineering**, **trustworthy AI**, and **electronic health records (EHR)**.

-Currently, I am fortunate to work with **Prof. Jinbo Chen** in the Department of Biostatistics, Epidemiology and Informatics at Penn.

-My recent research focuses on:

-- Bayesian optimization for protein design
-- Statistical machine learning
-- Synthetic healthcare data generation
-- Fairness and trustworthy AI
-- Clinical risk prediction using EHR

-I am broadly interested in developing statistically principled machine learning methods for biomedical applications.

-This is the front page of a website that is powered by the [Academic Pages template](https://github.com/academicpages/academicpages.github.io) and hosted on GitHub pages.
-[GitHub pages](https://pages.github.com) is a free service in which websites are built and hosted from code and data stored in a GitHub repository, automatically updating when a new commit is made to the repository.
-This template was forked from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/) created by Michael Rose, and then extended to support the kinds of content that academics have: publications, talks, teaching, a portfolio, blog posts, and a dynamically-generated CV.
-Incidentally, these same features make it a great template for anyone that needs to show off a professional template!

- You can fork [this template](https://github.com/academicpages/academicpages.github.io) right now, modify the configuration and Markdown files, add your own PDFs and other content, and have your own site for free, with no ads!

 A data-driven personal website
 ======